IBM Sues Microsoft's New Chief Diversity Officer To Protect Diversity Trade Secrets - Slashdot

 Diversity policies can help companies fill positions that they would otherwise struggle to, and retain staff for longer.
 It can help them develop better products, e.g. the recent story about facial recognition that doesn't work with dark skin.

 In IBM's case it looks a lot like they are trying to cover up offshoring and the use of skilled worker visas (H1B in the US).
-Not really anything to do with diversity, except perhaps that she knows about using this trick
+Not really anything to do with diversity, except perhaps that she knows about using this trick to make the numbers look better while also cutting costs and quality.

-Re:Douchebag manoeuvre (Score:5, Interesting)
+Re:Douchebag manoeuvre (Score:4, Interesting)

 Otherwise I'm not sure how someone's skin color, gender, sexual orientation, or any of the other characteristics that typically get lumped in with "diversity" allow a company to develop facial recognition algorithms that work better for darker skin colors.
 It sounds more like the testing or QA team didn't use a good sample of images when testing the product.
 Or they did and were aware of it but would rather get the product to market sooner.